rednaga/APKiD/README.rst

 APKiD
 =====

-This tool gives you information about how an APK was made.
+APKiD gives you information about how an APK was made.
 It identifies many compilers, packers, and obfuscators. *It's
 `PEiD <https://www.aldeid.com/wiki/PEiD>`__ for Android.*